Ayaxh/Ayaxh/README.md

-- 👋 Hi, I’m @Ayaxh
+- 👋 Hi, I’m @Ayaxh iam a Discord bot creator
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...Discord bots
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...Coding
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Nothing
-- 📫 How to reach me ...
+- 📫 How to reach me ...N/A

 <!---
 Ayaxh/Ayaxh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.